 Iran Warns All Ships Must Coordinate with Its Forces in Strait of Hormuz or Face Attack

-Iran has issued a stark and unambiguous warning that all vessels transiting the strategically vital Strait of Hormuz must coordinate directly with its forces or risk being attacked.
-The declaration, which dramatically escalates tensions in the Persian Gulf, was accompanied by a statement that the strait would not return to its pre-war state.
-The threat comes as the United States announced its own mission to "help free up" commercial shipping, set to begin on Monday, May 4th, setting the stage for a potential major confrontation.
+Iran has issued a stark and unambiguous warning that all vessels transiting the strategically vital Strait of Hormuz must coordinate directly with its Islamic Revolutionary Guard Corps (IRGC) Navy or risk being attacked, declaring the strait will not return to its pre-war state.
+The declaration dramatically escalates tensions in the Persian Gulf and comes as the United States launched "Project Freedom," a maritime security mission announced by President Donald Trump on May 3rd, setting the stage for a potential major confrontation between the two powers in one of the world's most critical waterways.

 Background